zjian107-su/2D-Airplane-Adventure-Game/README.md

-# 2D Airplane Shooting Game
+# 2D Airplane Adventure Game

 Daniel Zezheng Jiang has created a 2D airplane adventure game with Python(3.7.6) and PyGame(2.0.0.dev6) module.